Superman: A Tale of Five Cities: Background and creation

 Superman og Fredsbomben is a purely Danish production, the first Superman story and stil only one ever originally made outside the United States and officially approved by DC Comics.

 The young Danish Teddy Kristiansen pencilled, inked and colored it in his first major comic book work, his stylish art is presented in a charming cartoonish approach to go along with the light tone by Niels Søndergaard, his storytelling and scenes composition shows a clear influence from Frank Miller's work on Batman: The Dark Knight Returns, including the use of TV screens panels and even the Cold War theme echoes to Miller's ground breaking miniseries.
 The album is famous to address the impact of destruction caused by Superman during his actions, for example the Monolitten sculpture located Frogner Park in Oslo and the Sibelius Monument in Helsinki were demolished in distinctive fights between Superman and his opponents, also other famous buildings, bridges and landscapes were destructed by Superman actions in Stockholm, Copenhagen and Amsterdam.

 This is the first and still only Superman graphic novel produced outside the US with DC permission and agreement, and it was never published in English.
 The name of the story is a reference to Charles Dickens novel A Tale of Two Cities.
+It was originally published by Arne Stenby and edited by Henning Kure.